 The first is from Max Dunbar and targets two key points: the reaction to ‘dog-whistle’ scapegoating of welfare claimants and immigrants and the expansion of the intrusive security state, neither of which pleased the right-wing nor garnered much support on the left.
 We have indeed reached a pretty pass where the coalition government can claim to be on the left of the previous government on its prison sentencing policy.
 (H/T to Chicken Yoghurt for the link.)

-The second article is a longer piece by Ross McKibbin, which begins with an intriguing break down of the electoral results.
+The second article is a longer piece by Ross McKibbin in the LRB, which begins with an intriguing break down of the electoral results.
 It is interesting to learn that:

 Despite very favourable circumstances the Conservative vote is proportionately much lower than it was in 1992.